 Love the bright blooms of sunflowers?
-These gorgeous annuals are homegrown throughout the U.S. and attract all kinds of butterfly and bee species.
-As a plus, Sunflowers bloom throughout the fall, making them a great way to ensure your pollinator garden lasts for caterpillars during the pivotal cocoon-spinning season.
+These gorgeous annuals attract all kinds of butterfly and bee species.
+As a plus, sunflowers bloom throughout the fall, adding color to your autumn landscaping.
+That way, you can ensure your pollinator garden lasts for caterpillars during the pivotal cocoon-spinning season.

 - USDA Hardiness Zones: 4-9